Rahaf-Ayn-Kraie/rock-paper-scissors-game/README.md

 ## LocalStorage with JavaScript
 LocalStorage is a browser feature that allows you to store data persistently on the client side.
 This data remains even if the user refreshes the page or closes and reopens the browser.
 It's a great tool for saving game progress, scores, settings, or any other small data without involving a server.

-## In this guide, we will show you how to enhance your Rock-Paper-Scissors Game by using LocalStorage.
+## In this guide:
+we will show you how to enhance your Rock-Paper-Scissors Game by using LocalStorage.
 The core functionality includes:

 - **Saving the user's score**: Track the player's win/loss record and save it to LocalStorage to persist the data across sessions.